aya-prover/aya-dev/docs/src/haskell-agda-style-lang-ext.md

 implementing the basic features individually, is yelling at us that Agda is far away from a single programming language.
 Each flag that enables a certain language feature makes Agda a different language, and it is difficult in general to make two different language source-compatible (see Kotlin-Java, Scala-Java, etc).

+It is good to keep your language evolving like Agda (adding new features aggressively), and indeed Agda is **the** proof assistant with the richest set of language features I've known so far.
+However, this also negatively impacts Agda's reputation to some extent, that people say it's an experiment in type theory.
+Well, maybe it's not a negative impact, but it prevents big customers (such as Mathematicians looking for a tool to formalize math) from choosing the language.
+At least, we don't want this to happen to our language.

+## Decision

+So, we will not use those flags, and will have only one standard library.

+[comment]: <> (TODO: more to write)